-The retrievals that are assessed in this report have the version T11940 (pre-beta version).
-This version incorporates the bias correction described in Section 4.4, but not the VWC correction, landcover class adjustment, and forward model update of Sections 4.5 - 4.7.
-Retrieval and surface flags are reported in T11940 as follows.
-There will be very small difference between T11940 and the L2SMA beta-release product due to the slight difference in the input L1C_S0 data.
+The retrievals that are assessed in this report have the version T12400 (pre-validated release version).
+In addition to the baseline algorithms described in the ATBD, this version incorporates refinements: bias correction and VWC correction in Sections 4.4 to 4.4.2.
+The estimate of constant roughness in Section is not implemented in T12400.
+Retrieval and surface flags are reported in T12400 as follows.
+There will be very small difference between T11940 and the pre-validation release product due to the slight difference in the input L1C_S0 data.
 The L1C_S0 difference is expected to be very small.
-Therefore the assessments in the current report will be applicable to those for the beta-release retrievals.
-T11940 will be referred to as 'pre-beta' in this assessment report.
+Therefore the assessments in the current report will be applicable to those for the pre-validated release retrievals.
 Full details of the inputs are available in the L2/3SMA User Guide.